Web Interactions

 carma.tracking.track("visited-page");

-You can track all the data you want, but note that the data you collect should be useful information for targeting the user's content.
-This means that it will never be a good idea to collect unique information for each user.
-For example, the following would not be an appropriate follow-up call:
+You can track all the data you want, but the data you collect should be useful for targeting the user's content.
+This means it will never be a good idea to collect unique information per user or per session — such data cannot be used for segmentation and will produce no targeting value.

 carma.tracking.track("visited-page", {